CondeNast/Responsive-Design-Best-Practices/README.md

 </div>
 ```

-If HTML is the framework, where do we look for the dimensions of the house or the colors of walls?
+This is why planning is important because reducing redunancy and creating transparency alleviates pain when in the later stages.
+So if HTML is the framework, where do we look for the exact dimensions of the house or the colors of walls?
 The blueprint and design plan: CSS.

 ## CSS